Anthony Brown (quarterback)

-Anthony Almein Brown Jr. (born July 27, 1998) is an American professional football quarterback for the Houston Gamblers of the United Football League (UFL).
+Anthony Almein Brown Jr. (born July 27, 1998) is an American professional football quarterback.
 He played college football for the Boston College Eagles and Oregon Ducks.
-He has played professionally in the National Football League for the Baltimore Ravens, and as a scout team quarterback for the Buffalo Bills.
+He has played professionally in the National Football League (NFL) for the Baltimore Ravens, in the United Football League (UFL) for the Houston Roughnecks, and in the Canadian Football League (CFL) for the Montreal Alouettes.

 Early life

 Brown grew up in the Cliffwood section of Aberdeen Township, New Jersey, and attended St. John Vianney High School in Holmdel Township, New Jersey.
 He became the team's starting quarterback going into his junior year and passed for 2,198 yards and 25 touchdowns while rushing for 839 yards and eight touchdowns.
 As a senior, he passed for 2,298 yards and 33 touchdowns while rushing for 604 yards and nine touchdowns and was named first-team All-State and the Shore Conference Football Player of the Year.